kylereicks/head.js.wp/readme.txt

 == Changelog ==

+= 2.0.0 =
+* A complete rewrite.
+It really is much nicer now.
+* Update to head.js version 1.0.3

 = 1.0 =
 * Release 1.0.

 == Upgrade Notice ==

-= 1.0 =
+= 2.0 =
-This is the initial public release.
+This is a complete rewrite of the 1.0 release.
+I don't forsee any upgrading problems, but if you have made any customizations to the plugin or it's functionality, please test before updating a live site.